State of play: Becoming an ambassador takes time -- and paperwork

 "If the decision is made by the State Department, in coordination with the White House, to nominate you for an ambassadorship, the next thing that happens is you get about a half a truckload of paper," he noted.

-That goes for both carreer State Department officials elevated to ambassadorships and political appointees chosen for their resumes or connections to the White House.
+That goes for both career State Department officials elevated to ambassadorships and political appointees chosen for their resumes or connections to the White House.

 There are financial disclosure forms, questionnaires from senators, background documents, security forms and more.